violakyoungalee/Covid-TCR/README.md

 ```
 ## Pipeline

+#### Kmer Matrix Generation
+A list of all the overlapping substrings of k (k = 3, 4, 5, 6) amino acids in the CDR3 region in the CD4 and CD8+ T cell repertoire of healthy donor and covid-19 patients was generated.
+From each individual patient in our dataset, the frequency of each k-mer in the list was determined.
+The frequency counts of each kmer of the patients was organized as a data matrix where rows corresponded to patient IDs and columns corresponded to the frequency counts of the kmers found in each patient.
+A data column representing the patient’s disease phenotype was included.

+#### Classical Machine Learning

+Training and Evaluating Machine Learning Models: Five machine learning algorithms were selected for training on kmer frequency matrix for 32 different permutations: for CD4+ and CD8+ TCR datasets, classification of HD vs. Mild, HD vs. Moderate, HD vs. Severe, HD vs. All COVID were trained for 3mers, 4mers, 5mers and 6mers.
+These algorithms were Random Forest, Support Vector Machine, Gaussian Naïve Bayes (GNB), Gradient Boosting (GB) and K-Nearest Neighbors (KNN).
+Testing and training set was partitioned with a 80:20 ratio using sklearn’s test_train_split function.
+Training features included all kmers represented in the CD8+ TCR repertoire’s alpha chain CDR3 of all patients in the dataset.
+Five-fold cross-validation was performed within the train set with 100 repetitions (5 x 100) using sklearn’s RepeatedStratifiedKFold function.
+Performance on the validation set was used to generate ROC plots and performance on test and validation sets were exported.

 ## Contact

 Please see manuscript for further details.
 For any questions, contact jonathan [dot] park [at] yale [dot] edu.